 If you have visions of untouched mountain streams dancing in your head, we have a rude awakening for you: Continental Divide Trail hikers often end up drinking out of cow troughs.
 Sometimes, there are cows in the trough.
 Sometimes, those cows have done the unthinkable in the trough.
 And sometimes, that’s the only water for miles in any direction.

 With that in mind, a good water filter is a must.
-I like the Sawyer Squeeze, which easily screws onto a Smartwater bottle or can be used as an inline filter with a hose and bladder hydration system.
+I like the Sawyer Mini, which easily screws onto a Smartwater bottle or can be used as an inline filter with a hose and bladder hydration system.
 Its light weight and long life (a million gallons!) make it a near-ubiquitous choice among thru-hikers.
 It comes with a syringe to help clean out gunk from inside the filter.
 Most hikers run the worst water through a bandanna first before treating, while other hikers carry chemical treatment to use as a backup.

 Stove and Cook Kit